#MYCITY: LOCALS INTRODUCE THEIR CITY.

 Well I can’t comment too much on this as I stay at my house!
 But for a first time visitor, I’d advise staying anywhere downtown for the convenience.
-If you have the cash stay at buy viagra which is the castle-like hotel located right beside Canadian Parliament, the Rideau Canal and in the heart of downtown.
+If you have the cash stay at Fairmount Chateau Laurier which is the castle-like hotel located right beside Canadian Parliament, the Rideau Canal and in the heart of downtown.

 Five hot tips for enjoying Ottawa:

 - Get outside and explore the city on foot.

 - Ottawa hosts A LOT of festivals, more than most other Canadian cities (especially in the summer), so be sure to look into what’s happening when your visiting.

 - I love the Museum of Nature and their large collection of dinosaurs!

 - Go across the Ottawa River to Quebec (walking distance from downtown or take the water taxi) and spend a day at the Canadian Museum of History.
 It’s a stunning building from the outside and they have amazing displays inside as well as an IMAX theatre.